atenearesearchgroup/belief-fusion-plugin/README.md

 ### Installing

-1. To install any MagicDraw plugin, you only have to add the corresponding compiled files in the folder **plugins** in your **local MagicDraw installation folder**, i.e. in /MagicDraw/plugins.
-In our case, you only have to add the three files available in the repository folder named **release**, so that they are in the following paths:
+1. To install our plugin, as any MagicDraw plugin, the compiled files needs to be added to the **plugins** folder of your **local MagicDraw installation folder**, i.e. in <path to your MagicDraw installation folder>/MagicDraw/plugins/.
+You will find our compiled files in our latest release (v1.0) and under the folder named **release**.
+After placing them in the plugins folder, the folder structure should be:

     - /MagicDraw/plugins/fusionPlugin/fusionPlugin.jar
     - /MagicDraw/plugins/fusionPlugin/plugin.xml
     - /MagicDraw/plugins/fusionPlugin/logoFusion.png

-2. Open MagicDraw and select a project with at least one **Object Diagram**. _If it is not an Object Diagram, the icon won't be visible._
+2. Open MagicDraw and select a project with at least one **Object Diagram**. _Note that for other types of diagrams the icon won't be visible._
 3. Open the Object Diagram and you should be able to see the following icon in the toolbar:

 <div align="center"><img src="https://user-images.githubusercontent.com/26405870/118785217-f038fc80-b890-11eb-870d-452a527cafcb.png" width="80%"/></div>